saurabhthorat/bookoid/README.md

 * Search among thousands of books, from bestsellers to classics from authors around the globe
 * Explore new books from your favorite categories
 * Check description and information of books and also download covers if you like them
-* Read entire books when available on public domain
+* Read entire books when available in public domain
 * Search using only emojis
 * Preview chapters from books to help find your next great read
 * Scan barcode on books to get all the detailed information about it